Which city is cheaper, Colorado Springs or Gainesville?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Gainesville and Colorado Springs.
-Also, the summer months attract visitors to Colorado Springs because of the family-friendly experiences.
+Most visitors come to Gainesville for the family-friendly experiences during these months.
+Also, the summer months attract visitors to Colorado Springs because of the hiking, the small town charm, and the family-friendly experiences.

 Gainesville is a little warmer than Colorado Springs in the summer.
-The temperature in Gainesville is usually 81°F (27°C) in July, and Colorado Springs stays around 71°F (22°C).
+The daily temperature in Gainesville averages around 81°F (27°C) in July, and Colorado Springs fluctuates around 71°F (22°C).

 Gainesville gets a good bit of rain this time of year.
 In July, Gainesville usually receives more rain than Colorado Springs.
 Gainesville gets 6.8 inches (174 mm) of rain, while Colorado Springs receives 2.9 inches (73 mm) of rain each month for the summer.

 The autumn brings many poeple to Gainesville as well as Colorado Springs.
-Also, the natural beauty of the area are the main draw to Colorado Springs this time of year.
+The autumn months attract visitors to Gainesville because of the shopping scene.
+Also, the hiking trails, the small town atmosphere, and the natural beauty of the area are the main draw to Colorado Springs this time of year.

 In the autumn, Gainesville is much warmer than Colorado Springs.
-Typically, the autumn temperatures in Gainesville in October are around 71°F (22°C), and Colorado Springs is about 48°F (9°C).
+Typically, the autumn temperatures in Gainesville in October average around 71°F (22°C), and Colorado Springs averages at about 48°F (9°C).

 Be prepared for some very cold days in Colorado Springs.
 In January, Gainesville is generally much warmer than Colorado Springs.
-Temperatures in Gainesville average around 54°F (12°C), and Colorado Springs stays around 26°F (-3°C).
+Daily temperatures in Gainesville average around 54°F (12°C), and Colorado Springs fluctuates around 26°F (-3°C).

 In January, Gainesville usually receives more rain than Colorado Springs.
 Gainesville gets 2.9 inches (75 mm) of rain, while Colorado Springs receives 0.3 inches (8 mm) of rain each month for the winter.

 Both Colorado Springs and Gainesville during the spring are popular places to visit.
-Furthermore, many visitors come to Colorado Springs in the spring for the natural beauty.
+Furthermore, many visitors come to Colorado Springs in the spring for the small town charm and the natural beauty.

 Gainesville is much warmer than Colorado Springs in the spring.
-The temperature in Gainesville is usually 69°F (20°C) in April, and Colorado Springs stays around 45°F (7°C).
+The daily temperature in Gainesville averages around 69°F (20°C) in April, and Colorado Springs fluctuates around 45°F (7°C).

 Gainesville | Colorado Springs | |||